-LOW-KEY celebrations were held in London on April 3 to mark the start of three replacement train operating franchises at the beginning of last month.
+UK: Low-key celebrations were held in London on April 3 to mark the start of three replacement train operating franchises.

 FirstGroup has retained the First Great Western branding for its expanded ’Greater Western’ franchise which combines the FGW Link suburban services and the Wessex Trains regional services formerly run by National Express Group with its original Great Western inter-city operation.